yukinagae/codereader/README.md

 This will make `moduleA.js` and all its unique dependencies as a separate chunk that only loads after the user clicks the 'Load' button.

 You can also use it with `async` / `await` syntax if you prefer it.

-### With React Router

-If you are using React Router check out [this tutorial](http://serverless-stack.com/chapters/code-splitting-in-create-react-app.html) on how to use code splitting with it.
-You can find the companion GitHub repository [here](https://github.com/AnomalyInnovations/serverless-stack-demo-client/tree/code-splitting-in-create-react-app).

-Also check out the [Code Splitting](https://reactjs.org/docs/code-splitting.html) section in React documentation.

 ## Adding a Stylesheet